nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommander.md

 ## What the ARC Commander does not do

 Unless you actively request it to, the ARC Commander does not delete, modify or move files within your ARC.
 While it may help with suggestions, the ARC Commander will not guess your intentions or override your decisions.
-For instance, the arcCommander will not search any (ISA) metadata or other data files in your ARC and move them into the intended folders.
+For instance, the ARC Commander will not search any (ISA) metadata or other data files in your ARC and move them into the intended folders.
 If such files exist somewhere in your ARC, they will simply be ignored as "additional payload" (see [ARC specifications][gh-ArcSpecs]).
 The ARC Commander does not operate / manage your ARC automatically.
 You have the full control over all actions.
 Whenever you decide to add or link new (meta)data in your ARC or synchronize it with the [DataHUB][kb-DataHub], you can do so with a few commands.

-## Do I have to use the arcCommander?
+## Do I have to use the ARC Commander?

-No. As with most tools and services developed in DataPLANT, you are not obliged to use the arcCommander to benefit from DataPLANT's support in [FAIR RDM][kb-ResearchDataManagement].
+No. As with most tools and services developed in DataPLANT, you are not obliged to use the ARC Commander to benefit from DataPLANT's support in [FAIR RDM][kb-ResearchDataManagement].
 However, we'd highly recommend to check it following the [ARC quickstart][kb-QuickStart_arc].

 <!-- Or do you prefer to... -->